timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 ## The Data Package

-The data package is for getting and setting data in your persistent or temporary storage.
+The data package is for getting and setting data in your persistent and temporary storage.
 There shouldn't be any types kept here unless they are types that augment the data layer.
-For example, you shouldn't have a `User` or `Session`, but you may have a type called `UUID` that exists with the `app.User` or `app.Session` types.
+For example, you shouldn't see a `User` or `Session` in the data layer, but you may see a type called `UUID` that exists within the `app.User` or `app.Session` types.

 A specific example of this in [Townsourced](https://www.townsourced.com) is the `data.Version` type which looks like
 this: